 4. Bull Rock, Co.
 Cork

-The small island consists of a narrow tunnel that cuts straight through the island (and can be passed through on some boat tours) and an abandoned lighthouse.
+Bull Rock Island must be viewed from the water and the boat trip is an adventure in itself.
+Located on the Beara Peninsula in County Cork, the small island consists of a narrow tunnel that cuts straight through the island and can be passed through on some boat tours, and an abandoned lighthouse.Â

 3. Dunluce Castle, Co.
 Antrim